yzou235/contact-book-ExpressApp/README.md

    - Add friend page.
    - Gallery page.
 2. Router parameter used friend id `/friends/:id` to return a friend's details in JSON.
-3. A button to use `res.download` method to download a gallery picture (not working; will investigate later).
+3. A button to use `res.download` method to download a gallery picture.

 ### Preview